+not reversible may result in non-

+contributing status for an

+individual building.
+In order for a historic district to retain integrity,

-- Date to the period of significance (1957-1966), and - Retain the majority (51% or more) of the contributors dating to the period of significance.
+the majority (51% or more) of its

+component parts should

+contribute to its historic

+significance.

+1

-For its association with a person (or persons) significant in the history of Palm Desert A resource that is significant for its association with a significant person should retain integrity of location, design, feeling, and association, at a minimum, in order to convey its historic association with a significant individual.
-Date to the period of significance (1957-1966), and Retain the essential aspects of integrity, and Retain enough of its essential physical features to sufficiently convey its association with the historic context, and Be directly associated with the notable person's productive period - the time during which she or he attained significance.
+B/2/B • For its association A resource that is significant for its To be eligible under this

+with a person (or association with a significant theme, a resource should, at

+persons) significant person should retain integrity of a minimum:

+in the history of location, design, feeling, and

+Palm Desert association, at a minimum, in order Date to the period of

+to convey its historic association significance (1957-1966),

+with a significant individual. and

+Retain the essential aspects of integrity, and Retain enough of its essential physical features to sufficiently convey its association with the historic context, and Be directly associated with the notable person's productive period - the time during which she or he attained significance.